DoreenRiepel/starter-hugo-academic/content/authors/admin/_index.md

 ---

-I am a 4th-year PhD student in the research group of Eike Kiltz at Ruhr University Bochum (RUB), Germany, in the DFG Cluster of Excellence “Cyber Security in the Age of Large-Scale Adversaries“ (CASA).
+I am a postdoctoral researcher at UC San Diego working with Mihir Bellare.
+Before that, I completed my PhD in the research group of Eike Kiltz at Ruhr University Bochum (RUB), Germany, in the DFG Cluster of Excellence “Cyber Security in the Age of Large-Scale Adversaries“ (CASA).

 I am interested in public-key cryptography and in particular in provable security.
 My research focuses on the design and analysis of cryptographic protocols.